gomezgoiri/Semantic-WoT-Environment-Simulation/README.md

 1. Choose the simulation to run under _/netuse/evaluation_.
 1. Parametrize the simulation.
 Using _parametrize.py_ (see _Directory structure_ section).
 1. Run the simulations.
-   Note that (a) by default the simulation script runs in parallel as much simulations as processors the host machine has and (b) you can run all the simulations of a simulation set using different machines as long as they have access to the same _MongoDB database_.
+   Note that (a) by default the following script runs in parallel as much simulations as processors the host machine has; and (b) you can run all the simulations of a simulation set using different machines as long as they all have access to the same _MongoDB database_ where the parametrization is stored.

-        * If you have installed this project using the _setup.py_ file, an entry point to the simulation class has already been installed.
-Simply run:
+    * If you have installed this project using the _setup.py_ file, an entry point to the simulation class has already been installed in your system.
+      To use it, simply run:

         simulate

         # Or if you prefer to run it in the background:
         nohup simulate &> output_file.out

     * Otherwise, run:

         python src/netuse/evaluation/simulate.py

 Afterwards, you can...